softboiler/copier-pipeline/docs/contributing.md

 # Contributing

-Thank you for considering contributing to `copier_python`!
+Thank you for considering contributing to `copier_pipeline`!
 No contribution is too small, even if you are just submitting a Pull Request through the GitHub UI to fix some typos or clarify our language!
-Before attempting larger changes, please [discuss it with us](<https://github.com/blakeNaccarato/copier-python/discussions/new?category=q-a>) or participate in the relevant [issue](<https://github.com/search?q=repo%3AblakeNaccarato/copier-python&type=issues>) topic.
+Before attempting larger changes, please [discuss it with us](<https://github.com/softboiler/copier-pipeline/discussions/new?category=q-a>) or participate in the relevant [issue](<https://github.com/search?q=repo%3Asoftboiler/copier-pipeline&type=issues>) topic.

 This guide gives the high-level details needed for you to jump right in, but links to more detail throughout.
 And remember, [we're always learning](#were-always-learning)!